WangLab-DrugAI/wanggroup/_pages/research.md

 #### AI-Driven Design and Screening of Protein–Protein Interaction Modulators

-Proteins can function on their own, but they also perform specific functions through protein–protein interaction(PPIs) to perform specific functions.
-The molecular generation models for PPIs modulators are relatively lacking.
+Proteins can function independently or execute specific biological roles through protein–protein interactions (PPIs).
+This research direction focuses on leveraging in silico computational approaches and artificial intelligence to advance PPI interaction prediction, as well as the design and screening of PPI modulators.
+In light of the intrinsic challenges associated with PPI interfaces—including structural complexity, limited druggability, and the frequent absence of known lead compounds—this work aims to establish a systematic AI-driven paradigm for PPI-focused interaction prediction, screening, and molecular design, thereby providing scalable computational support for the discovery of PPI-targeted therapeutics.